DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 • Durability (ARB makes incredible fridges)

-You can read my review to get all the details on this fridge, but the short and sweet is the ARB Elements is an excellent choice for a trailer build like this!
+You can read my review to get all the details on this fridge, but the short and sweet is that the ARB Elements is an excellent choice for a trailer build like this!

 Electrical